Differences Between Revenue Reserve and Capital Reserve

 Reserves are one of the most notable appropriations of profits.
 Companies create reserves so they can be ready to face any contingencies in near future.

-Reserves in a company can be divided into two broad categories – one is capital reserve and another is revenue reserve.
+Reserves in a company can be divided into two broad categories – one is the capital reserve and another is revenue reserve.

 Revenue reserve is created from the net profit companies make out of their own operations.
 Companies create revenue reserve to quickly expand the business.
 And revenue reserve also helps the companies to source their capital from their own internal profits.
 As an example, we can talk about retained earnings.